-But scientists believe that when you vape a cigarette, the nicotine is absorbed in your throat and airway passages.
+But some scientists believe that when you vape, the nicotine is absorbed in your throat and airway passages.

-The nicotine also appears to be absorbed more slowly (which might be one reason why e-cigarettes appear to be less addictive than tobacco cigarettes.)
+The nicotine also appears to be absorbed more slowly (which might be one reason why vape devices appear to be less addictive than tobacco cigarettes.)

-For that reason, some vapers (especially those who have recently switched from tobacco cigarettes to electronic cigarettes) need higher strength nicotine e-liquid.
+For that reason, some vapers (especially those who have recently switched from tobacco cigarettes to vaping) need a higher-strength nicotine e-liquid.

 What determines how much nicotine you get from your vape?

-The first is obviously the nicotine strength of your e-liquid.
+The first is obviously the nicotine strength of your vape juice.

-The other two are the power your battery puts out, and the resistance of the coil you have.
+The other two are the power of your device and the resistance and design of your coil.

-To get more nicotine out of the same strength e-liquid, you need to do two things.
+To get more nicotine out of the same strength vape juice, you need to do two things.